ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

 {{site.data.keyword.vm-shared}} is no longer available for new deployments.
 Existing instances are supported until 15 January 2025.
-Ensure that you migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
+Migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
 For more information, see [End of Support for {{site.data.keyword.vm-shared}} deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
 {: deprecated}
 {: #shared-deprecated-note}